igaribay/DSSwithPython/README.md

 **DSS-Week**            : Contians four subfolders namels .pynb_checkpoints, Data, Notebook, Output.

-**.pynb_checkpoints**    : Contians same files as the ones in Notebooks, checkpoints are similar files as the original notebooks but are only updated on a manual save.

 **Data**                : Contains required input files for the corresponding notebook files.

 **Notebook**            : Contains corresponding notebook files for that week.

 **Output**              : Contains output files that are generated from the corresponding notebook files.

-**J-Notebooks**         : Contains the initial drafts of all notebooks.

 **Reference**           : Contains text books and the reference mateiral used for this course.